AliShaykh/Android-Projects/README.md

 # Food-Delivery-App-
-This is my first Android Application project with all the source codes available within.
+This is my android prject repository of the android apps i have made in kotlin.